Araule/echosis/README.md

 ## Installation

 > [!WARNING]
-> Sadly, Gensim and SpaCy do not use the same version of numpy right now, so you will need to make two environments to use the framework...
+> Sadly, Gensim and SpaCy do not use the same version of numpy right now, so the requirements are for an older version of spacy and scikit-learn...
 Hopefully, things will be cleared soon.

 If you want to train a transformers model on GPU with SpaCy, you need to download extra libraries.
 See [here](https://spacy.io/usage) for more informations.
 You also need to choose and download one [spacy model](https://spacy.io/models), which will be use to preprocess the corpus for topic modeling and training a classification model.
 If you want to use the [prodi.gy library](https://prodi.gy/), See [here](https://prodi.gy/docs/install) to follow the installation steps.
 Last step, create your (two) python environment(s).